A Delicious Guide to Bengali Wedding Menu [2026]

 3. Ilish Macher Paturi

-A Bengali biye is incomplete without hilsa fish, it is a star for a wedding meal.
-Hilsa fish is cooked in a mustard seed paste with green chilies and a hint of turmeric.
-This dish is a typical Bengali delicacy known for its tangy and spicy flavor profile.
+A Bengali biye is not complete without hilsa fish, it is the star of a wedding dish.
+Hilsa fish is cooked in mustard seed paste with green chilies and a trace of turmeric.
+It is a quintessential Bengali delicacy famous for its tangy and spicy taste.

 Ilish Macher Paturi